-- In 2023 we also launched our first multicenter research study with researchers collaborating from France, and Ontario and British Columbia in Canada.
-If successfully completed, this project will provide a dynamic system for unbiased diagnosis and clinical evaluation of dystonia. - In 2022, we launched for the first time a partnership research grant with Canadian organization Rare Diseases: Models & Mechanisms Network (RDMM) to investigate disease pathogenesis by understanding the genetic contributors to this disorder and/or to inform therapeutic strategies. - For the first time, in 2022, we also collaborated with the Dystonia Coalition (global consortium) to support a research grant focused on diagnostic accuracy for the non-motor symptoms of dystonia. - We awarded a two-year (2023-2025) Clinical and Research fellowship, supported by Merz Therapeutics, to Dr. Talyta Grippe at the Toronto Western Hospital Movement
+- In 2023, we launched our first multicenter research study with researchers collaborating from France, and Ontario and British Columbia in Canada.
+If successfully completed, this project will provide a dynamic system for unbiased diagnosis and clinical evaluation of dystonia. - In 2022, we initiated a partnership research grant with Canadian organization Rare Diseases: Models & Mechanisms Network (RDMM) to investigate disease pathogenesis by understanding the genetic contributors to this disorder and/or to inform therapeutic strategies.

-Disorders Centre, whose research is focused on electrophysiological assessment of movement disorders.

-- In partnership with the Banting Research Foundation, we support the Discovery Award for innovative health and biomedical research projects by outstanding new investigators at universities and research institutes in Canada.
-In 2022, we awarded this grant to Dr. Luka Milosevic, for his project focused on physiologically-informed and data-driven methods for advancing neuromodulation therapies in dystonia. - We awarded a two-year (2021-2023) Clinical and Research fellowship, supported by Merz Therapeutics, to Dr. JiaRen Chai at the London Movement Disorders Centre, University of Western Ontario, whose research is focused on non-invasive treatments for dystonia. - We fund the best worldwide research through the DMRF in the United States.
+- We awarded a two-year (2023-2025) Clinical and Research fellowship, supported by Merz Therapeutics, to Dr. Talyta Grippe at the Toronto Western Hospital Movement Disorders Centre, whose research is focused on electrophysiological assessment of movement disorders. - In partnership with the Banting Research Foundation, we support the Discovery Award for innovative health and biomedical research projects by outstanding new investigators at universities and research institutes in Canada. - We fund the best worldwide research through the DMRF in the United States.
 Since 1976 this collaboration has funded over 400 grants awarding \$35 million in research funding.